dmbarbour/glas/docs/GlasCLI.md

 However, this is complicated and I'm not in a hurry.
 Full support for distributions can be deferred until after glas CLI bootstrap is completed.

+### Reload Config

+A runtime could follow OS conventions and automatically reload configuration and sources based on OS signal, such as SIGHUP.
+Additionally, this might be available through runtime reflection, including the reflective HTTP interface.

 ## Running Applications

         glas --run ModuleRef -- Args